X16Community/x16-smc-bootloader/README.md

 to the flash memory.

-From bootloader v2, the command resets the SMC and the computer can be restarted by pressing the power button withoug power cycling the system as was required in v1.
+From bootloader v2, the command resets the SMC and the computer can be restarted by pressing the power button without power cycling the system as was required in v1.

 Available since v1.